Draw a room

 The app calculates lux estimates, heatmaps and room-type recommendation ranges.
 It is not just a visual planner.

 Yes.
-The same model can generate room-specific PDFs, product breakdowns and exports for quote or cart workflows.
+The same project can generate room-specific PDFs, product breakdowns, and a shareable final result.

 Yes.
 Plinth lighting, task lights and top-of-cabinet lighting are included in the model and in grouped controls.